a-patel02/RecursiveMazeSolver/README.md

 ### Executing program

 * When you run the program it will ask you to select a file, this is where you select the text file maze that you want solved.
 (Please refer to "Make your own maze" below to learn how to make your own mazes).
+You can also select between the two text maze files provided, named: "mz1" and "mz2"
 * Next you will be prompted to select an output file this will be for the solution to the maze, name your file anything you like with .txt at the end (this will make your output file a text file).

 ## Make your own maze